Hokkien: Computing

+Political status

 In 2002, the Taiwan Solidarity Union, a party with about 10% of the Legislative Yuan seats at the time, suggested making Taiwanese a second official language.
-This proposal encountered strong opposition not only from Mainlander groups but also from Hakka and Taiwanese aboriginal groups who felt that it would slight their home languages.
+This proposal encountered strong opposition not only from mainland Chinese groups but also from Hakka and indigenous groups who felt that it would slight their home languages.
 Because of these objections, support for this measure was lukewarm among moderate Taiwan independence supporters, and the proposal did not pass.

-Hokkien was finally made an official language of Taiwan in 2018 by the ruling DPP government.
+Taiwanese was given official status in Taiwan alongside any other language classed as 'native' to Taiwan, including Taiwanese Hakka and the many indigenous languages of Taiwan, in 2018 by the incumbent DPP government under the National Languages Development Act.